 - 2 hours after the drug administration, 0.39 mg of the drug remains in the body.

-There are two factors that affect the elimination half-life of a drug: clearance and volume of distribution.
+There are two factors that affect the elimination half-life of a drug, which include its clearance and volume of distribution.
 The clearance of the drug (CL) refers to the rate at which the body eliminates the drug from the body.
-The volume of distribution (Vd) refers to the distribution of the drug around the body.
-The relationship between these factors is as follows:
+Alternatively, the volume of distribution (Vd) refers to the distribution of the drug around the body.

 t(½) = ln(2)/ λ = ln(2)*(Vd/CL) = 0.693*(Vd/CL)